rh-chan/LargeFileSorting/README.md

 ## How To Run
 `python RyanChan_CodingChallenge.py large_input.txt`

+Can replace argument with any test file.
 If argument are not given, automatically use `large_input.txt`

 ## Sources
 Large Text File: http://corpus.canterbury.ac.nz/descriptions/